aldojasb/Group13_NamePending/doc/Quality_white_wine_predictor.md

 the quality based on physicochemical properties.
 Quality is a subjective measure, given by the average grade of three experts.

-Before starting the predictions, the report makes a Explanatory data analysis (EDA) to look for features that may provide good prediction results, and also makes an short explanation about the metrics used in the models.
+Before starting the predictions, the report performs an exploratory data analysis (EDA) to look for features that may provide good prediction results, and also makes an short explanation about the metrics used in the models.
 In data preparation, the database are downloaded and